denten/denten.github.io/_includes/CV/06-talks.md

 ## VIII.
 Invited Talks, Workshops, & Conferences

+- "Literary Theory for Robots."
+In conversation with TBA at the The Program for Media and Modernity, Princeton University on February 16th, 2024.
 - "[What is Machine Literature?](https://www.youtube.com/watch?v=UUcznqGsea4)" Lecture by invitation to the [2023 World Humanities Forum in Busan](https://web.archive.org/web/20231106150157/https://whf.kr/eng/program/program02.php),